 Greater Victoria

-Nate is a registered clinical counsellor who works with children, adults, and families.
-Nate was raised on the unceded territories of the WSANEC and Songhees Nations (Victoria, BC), and he gratefully explores Coast Salish territory all over Vancouver Island in search of nature, connection, and adventure.
+Nate was raised and still lives on the unceded territories of the WSANEC and Songhees Nations (Victoria, BC).
+In his free time, he gratefully explores Coast Salish territory all across Vancouver Island in search of nature, connection, and adventure.

 Sarah Duncan (she/her) – MA, RCC – Clinical Counsellor